 Gulf sturgeon and critical habitat: There is critical habitat for Gulf sturgeon (Unit 12) in Choctawhatchee Bay, and sturgeon are known to be in the bay and along the Gulf of Mexico shoreline.
-Potential impacts to the Gulf sturgeon include elevated noise levels and the presence of suspended sediments in the water column due to construction-related activities Gulf sturgeon may be affected by the part of this project that occurs in the intertidal zone on the bay side.
-However, sturgeon are highly mobile and can avoid any disturbances in that area by swimming away.
+As such, this project may affect, but is not likely to adversely affect Gulf sturgeon in the intertidal zone on the bay side.
+Potential impacts to Gulf sturgeon include elevated noise levels and the presence of suspended sediments in the water column due to construction-related activities.
+Gulf sturgeon are highly mobile and can avoid any disturbances in that area by swimming away.
 To mitigate potential affects to sturgeon and their critical habitat, standard BMPs such as those identified in the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Gulf Sturgeon Mitigation Measures, would be followed.
-As a result of proposed construction activities proposed for the boat ramp and floating pier and anticipated recreational uses, this project component may have direct or indirect adverse effects on Gulf sturgeon and critical habitat.
-However, revegetation efforts could decrease stormwater runoff and subsequent declines in associated water quality impacts, could provide long-term beneficial effects on sturgeon critical habitat off of Okaloosa.
+As a result of proposed construction activities for the boat ramp and floating pier and anticipated recreational uses, this project component may have direct or indirect adverse effects on Gulf sturgeon and critical habitat.
+However, revegetation efforts could decrease stormwater runoff and subsequent declines in associated water quality impacts, could provide long-term beneficial effects on sturgeon critical habitat.